abra-code/replay/README.md

 Dependency analysis:

-  In default execution mode (without --serial option) "replay" performs dependency analysis and constructs an execution graph based on files consumed and produced by actions.
+  In default execution mode (without --serial or --no-dependency option) "replay" performs dependency analysis and constructs an execution graph based on files consumed and produced by actions.
   If a file produced by action A is needed by action B, action B will not be executed until action A is finished.
   For example: if your playlist contains an action to create a directory and other actions write files